GUIDELINES FOR THE PROCEDURE TO APPEAL AN EXPULSION TO THE ACADEMIC STANDING APPEALS COMMITTEE – Winter 2023

 The committee has considerable discretion in making its decisions.
 The committee’s decision is FINAL.
 It can uphold the decision to deny a student permission to register at the College.
 The committee may also insist on a program change or change a student’s course load if re-admission is granted.

 You will be sent a letter explaining the decision.
-The decision will be available on the Omnivox portal under My Intranet, Appeal Status, starting Thursday, June 27, 2019 or as soon as it is made after this date.
+The decision will be available on the Omnivox portal under My Intranet, Appeal Status, starting Thursday, June 29, 2023 at noon or as soon as it is made after this date.

-If the Appeal Committee grants you permission to register in Continuing Education at Dawson, or if you choose not to appeal your expulsion and to register in Continuing Education, you will only be permitted to register as a student in Springboard to a DCS (i.e., you cannot register in a program).
+If the Appeal Committee grants you permission to register in Continuing Education at Dawson, you will only be permitted to register as a student in Springboard to a DCS (DEC) (i.e. you cannot register in a program).

 Options for the Student Denied Permission to Register

-You cannot return to a day program at Dawson until the Fall 2020 semester, but you have alternatives.
+You cannot return to a day program at Dawson until Fall 2024, but you have alternatives.

-- Take courses elsewhere next semester: If you plan to re-apply to Dawson after a year, you will be expected to significantly upgrade your academic record before re-applying (grades of 75% in four college courses would be an example of significant improvement).
+- Take courses elsewhere next semester: If you plan to re-apply to Dawson after a year, you will be expected to significantly upgrade your academic record before re-applying.
+English courses are strongly recommended.
+Grades of 75% in four college courses would be an example of significant improvement.
 Continued failures, even in high school or non-credit courses, will make it impossible for you to return to day studies at Dawson.

 - Adult education: It is possible to take high school level courses at an adult education centre.
 You may wish to consider this in order to improve basic skills.
 English courses are strongly recommended.
 You may also want to make up courses in Math, Sciences or French.